Find out more about Child Safety at C&K

 C&K Parkhurst Childcare Centre

 Our centre has a combination of both age-based rooms and communal learning spaces where siblings and children of all ages can come together to learn and play.
-The large outdoor area is designed to take advantage of the natural environment and encourages children to explore, discover, play, and engage in nature.
+The large outdoor area is designed to take advantage of the natural environment and encourages children to explore, discover, play, and connect with nature.

 What year should my child attend kindergarten?